godotengine/godot-docs/classes/class_animationplayer.rst

 | *Getter* | get_current_animation_length() |
 +----------+--------------------------------+

-The length (in seconds) of the currently being played animation.
+The length (in seconds) of the currently playing animation.

 ----